China says it 'drove away' U.S. warship on anniversary of tribunal ruling | Law-Order

 "Nowhere is the rules-based maritime order under greater threat than in the South China Sea," Blinken said in a statement.
 "The People's Republic of China continues to coerce and intimidate Southeast Asian coastal states, threatening freedom of navigation in this critical global throughway."

 China's foreign ministry spokesman Zhao Lijian said on Monday at a regular briefing that the United States was harming peace and stability in the region.
-China urges Washington to stop "stirring up trouble" in the South China Sea, he said.
+In the Philippines, more than 100 activists gathered outside a building housing the Chinese consulate to press Beijing to respect the arbitral ruling and allow Filipinos to freely fish in the South China Sea.

+The crowd marched with a Philippine flag and banners reading: "China get out of the West Philippine Sea" and "China out of our waters".
+Manila refers to the part of the South China Sea that it claims as the West Philippine Sea.

+"Since our tribunal ruling victory, there were no changes.
+There's still the presence of the Chinese Coast Guard, the Chinese militia...in the West Philippine Sea," said Fernando Hicap, head of a federation of small fisherfolk groups.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)